Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Introduction

-Our contributions in this paper are: \begin{itemize} \item \textbf{One-fits-all solution:} A high-resolution 3D imaging system that can reconstruct the shape of diffuse, specular, and partially specular objects at the same time without changing any system parameters. \item \textbf{Motion and ambient light robust} system, imaging at 14Hz for mixed reflectance scenes and up to 250Hz for diffuse scenes in the presence of varying ambient light. \item \textbf{Novel dual-scanning} laser projector for fast sparse scanning to enable direct-indirect illumination separation, eventually enabling specular shape estimation via deflectometry. \item \textbf{High accuracy:} Quantitative analysis shows our method to perform with a depth error $<0.5mm$ which is much lower than comparable state-of-the-art sensors. \end{itemize}
+The contributions of our work include: \begin{itemize} \item \textbf{3D Imaging solution that can accommodate different surface reflectance properties:} A high-resolution 3D imaging system that can reconstruct the shape of diffuse, specular, and partially specular surfaces simultaneously. \item \textbf{Motion and ambient light robust} system, imaging at 14Hz for mixed reflectance scenes and up to 250Hz for diffuse scenes, being robust to any changes in ambient lighting. \item \textbf{Diffuse surfaces as virtual screens:} For the first time, we show that diffuse surfaces in a scene can be repurposed as deflectometry screens to reconstruct specular shapes. \item \textbf{Event Deflectometry:} For the first time, we demonstrate deflectometry measurements using event cameras. \item \textbf{Novel dual-scanning} laser projector for fast sparse scanning to enable direct-indirect illumination separation and specular shape estimation via deflectometry. \item \textbf{High accuracy:} Quantitative analysis shows that our method performs with a depth error $< 600 \mu m$ much lower than comparable state-of-the-art sensors. \item \textbf{Optimization-based deflectometry reconstruction:} We also introduce a novel algorithm for deflectometry shape reconstruction for a single camera-projector system. \end{itemize}